“The whole point is, you’re making this beautiful, invisible vase.” –Kim Stanley Robinson at Clarion 2013.

 It gets rejected, but okay… that’s not so bad.
 It probably just needed some spit-polish.
 So I show it to a CRITICAL READER.

 It’s like magic.
-Egregious flaws are invisible on an invisible vase.
+Egregious flaws are invisible on an invisible vase, but once someone sees them for you, they’re obvious.

 The next draft is… perhaps over-compensating.